AnushaAshokReddy/trial.github.io/index.md

 2. _**IScore**_ – Iscore is used to set and get the values of the variables used in the project.
 We use IScore for RUN and TRAIN methods.

-**RUN** – This is the evaluation part where the random data will be given to our system to test whether the correct output is being displayed after the training session.
+**RUN**/**TRAIN** – This is the training (learning) part where the random data will be given to our system to test whether the correct output is being displayed after the training session.
 Here, we call TRAIN method internally.

 **TRAIN** – Here we will train the system with our specific set of data I.e input and the output as in how to function.
 Algorithm of the function is written in Train method.